 One of the main problems in designing for mobile-first is forgetting the exact setting of video and picture aspect ratios.
 If these characteristics are not preset (4:3, 16:9, 16:10, etc.) or no mechanics to recalculate them is provided, the system of a particular device can change them independently.
 Potentially, this can result in broken layouts on some devices.

 When the basics of your design are ready, you can start thinking of how the markup of your mobile-first website will look when seen on larger screens.
-In spite of the fact that the overwhelming majority of the elements will retain their original, mobile-centered appearance, there will be a couple which you will have to change.
+In spite of the fact that the overwhelming majority of the elements will retain their original, mobile-centered appearance, there will be a couple that you will have to change.
 Otherwise, you risk getting a half-empty page with offset blocks.

 Try to test how your solution looks on as many mobile devices as possible; especially Android-based, as there are a lot of manufacturers and screen formats.
-This will help you make your solution accessible to the most users (for example, even for those who still use Internet Explorer).
+This will help you make your solution accessible to most users (for example, even for those who still use Internet Explorer).